wang-guo-qing/patroni/docs/README.rst

 Patroni uses Postgres' streaming replication, which is asynchronous by default.
 Patroni's asynchronous replication configuration allows for ``maximum_lag_on_failover`` settings.
 This setting ensures failover will not occur if a follower is more than a certain number of bytes behind the leader.
 This setting should be increased or decreased based on business requirements.
 It's also possible to use synchronous replication for better durability guarantees.
 See :ref:`replication modes documentation <replication_modes>` for details.

-Applications Should Not Use Superusers
+Applications Should Not Use Superusers 应用程序不能使用超级用户
 --------------------------------------

 When connecting from an application, always use a non-superuser.
 Patroni requires access to the database to function properly.
 By using a superuser from an application, you can potentially use the entire connection pool, including the connections reserved for superusers, with the ``superuser_reserved_connections`` setting.
 If Patroni cannot access the Primary because the connection pool is full, behavior will be undesirable.

+应用程序的连接请求通常是使用一个普通用户(非超级用户)。

 .. |Build Status| image:: https://travis-ci.org/zalando/patroni.svg?branch=master
    :target: https://travis-ci.org/zalando/patroni